 Latest from ISTA

 The COVID-19 pandemic has significantly altered how we live, how we interact and how we educate Indiana's students.
-As districts, local associations and public health officials work toward providing safe learning options, ISTA is advocating for safe learning options as it fits within a community and following the Centers for Disease Control and Prevention guidance.
+As districts, local associations and public health officials work toward providing safe learning options, ISTA is advocating for safe learning options.
+The U.S. Centers for Disease Control and Prevention have released new guidelines for schools during COVID-19.

 ISTA continues to follow the latest news and information on COVID-19 and its impacts to public schools, educators, students and families.
 On this page, we continue to share information and resources to keep families, kids and educators safe and continuing to learn and support development.
 Please share these resources with your network.